SamuraiBarbi/jttw-ai-docker-stack/README.md

    - Version tagged images for each service
    - Separate docker services for ai,development, production, and monitoring
    - Secret generation in the form of docker service specific .env files with appropriate environment variables
-   - Persitent data storage directory creation
+   - Persitent data storage directory creation, and separate data directories for each service
      - Base directory: (`~/.docker`)
      - Core directory: (`~/.docker/core`)
      - Core secrets directory: (`~/.docker/core/secrets`)